 Ask more people what their definition of outdoor relaxation is and, among the list, you’ll likely hear ‘swinging on a hammock’.
-Few things in the world can beat the experience of soaking the sun out in the garden, or reading your favourite book indoors nestled on top of a hammock bed.
+Few things in the world can beat the experience of soaking the sun out in the garden, or reading your favourite book indoors nestled on top of a hammock stand.

 But making a hammock stand is far simpler than you probably think.
 The most difficult bit is making sure you have a hammock that can comfortably support you.
 In this comprehensive guide, we look at eight different ways in which you can make a hammock stand from home.